 For example, an annual TAC of 100 t could be achieved as 100, 100, 100t or as 130, 120, 50 t across the three-year period all of which reconciles to 300 tonnes and complies with the maximum over catch rule.

-The capacity for states and/or subregional bodies to jointly reconcile their catches against similarly joint/combined catch limits, from time-to-time and when necessary, with such arrangements notified to the Commission.
+The capacity for CCMs and/or subregional bodies to jointly reconcile their catches against similarly joint/combined catch limits, from time-to-time and when necessary, with such arrangements notified to the Commission.

+Provisions for the management of small fleets and SPA taken as bycatch in other fisheries.

+Provisions that ensure all catches of SPA and tuna and tuna-like species caught in SPA fisheries by a third party’s fleet through access arrangements in a coastal CCMs EEZ shall be attributed to that coastal CCM.

-Provisions for how SPA in the EPO is managed and how this CMM will respond to changes in EPO management will be included.
+Provisions to encourage IATTC to adopt compatible measures for SPA in the EPO and how this CMM will respond to changes in EPO management will be included.

 Management measures

 Provisions will be made in this CMM pertaining to catch retention.
-The suggestion is to retain catch onboard and then land or transship at port all south Pacific albacore, bigeye and yellowfin tuna.
+The suggestion is to retain catch onboard [and then land or transship at port] all south Pacific albacore, bigeye and yellowfin tuna.
 Discards to be allowed only if the hold on the last set is full with exemption applying for depredation (unfit for human consumption).
-Discarding must be undertaken with either observer or EM verification.
+[Discarding must be undertaken with either observer or EM verification.]

-Sovereign rights of coastal States to determine how some of these management measures will be applied in their waters, or to apply additional or more stringent measures.
+Sovereign rights of coastal CCMs to determine how some of these management measures will be applied in their waters, or to apply additional or more stringent measures.

 Monitoring requirements